 - If you come from a computer science background, got with Python

 Those are the most used languages, and keep in mind that they are not mutually exclusive.

-I tend to go with R first, but I work in conjunction with Python.
 My recommendation is to learn both because you will use them at some point in your work.